Danyoh/Magical-Take-Home/README.md

 Below you will find all the necessary information to complete the task.
 If you have any questions, please reach out to your contact at Magical.

-Once you are complete, please put up the code in a **private** repository and add your contact at Magical as a collaborator (use their email to invite them).
-> Please ensure you do not fork or open a pull request on this repository, put your solution in a private repository.

-Time limit: this take-home is due 72hrs after you receive it.

 ### Task

-Create a working agentic loop that will fill out an example healthcare workflow.
+You are tasked with creating an AI agent that fills out web forms, create a working agentic loop that will fill out an example healthcare workflow.

 Here is the SOP (standard operating procedure) for the workflow:
 1. Navigate to https://magical-medical-form.netlify.app/
 2. Fill out the form with:
    1. First Name: John